kaylasyahirahkhansa/ideal-potato/pon-and4foundation.md

 **Foundation 4:** Selection retains what works and in Pon only viable configurations persist.

-## Verdics
-So basically the four foundation are:
+### So basically the four foundation are:

-1. Existence
+1. Existence **(which result into conditions from how enviroment are already predetermined)**
 2. Pressure
 3. Adaptation
-4. Peristence
+4. Persistence

 ## THE FOUR FOUNDATIONS FINAL FORM: